COVID-19: Are Government Measures Sufficient for The Real Estate Sector?

 While tenants look for a way out to ease the burden of rental payments, a legal remedy for avoiding the same does not look much plausible.

 The urgent need for RERA corrections

-Final nail in the coffin of realty industry
+The final nail in the coffin of the realty industry

 With the end of the moratorium period nearing soon, the realty market fears the impending doom that might dawn.
 Currently, the moratorium is only provided to banks and NBFCs; capital market instruments availed no benefits.